 Home stretch.
 HOME flippin’ stretch y’all!!
 I seriously have like maybe only six things left on the to do list before I can show you the full Playroom Reveal.
 But before the reveal, I wanted to write a full post dedicated to my review of the IKEA Vimle Sofa we bought for the space.
-My unabashed and totally honest review – because there are some really good things about this couch and some things that made me actually collapse in a heap and cry LOL (btw….if you want to start on Operation Playroom at the beginning, check out this page.
+My unabashed and totally honest review of the Vimle sectional sofa – because there are some really good things about this couch and some things that made me actually collapse in a heap and cry LOL (btw….if you want to start on Operation Playroom at the beginning, check out this page.
 It has all the posts and projects so far.)

 Winning attributes?
 Let’s start there.